EricssonResearch/Multicast-OSCOAP/draft-ietf-core-oscore-groupcomm.md

 This section provides an example of how the Group Identifier (Gid) can be specifically formatted.
 That is, the Gid can be composed of two parts, namely a Group Prefix and a Group Epoch.

 The Group Prefix is uniquely defined in the set of all the groups associated to the same Group Manager.
 The choice of the Group Prefix for a given group's Security Context is application specific.
-A Group Prefixes is random, constant over time,  and long enough to achieve a negligible probability of collisions between Group Identifiers from different Group Managers.
-The size of the Group Prefix directly impact on the maximum number of disting groups under the same Group Manager.
+A Group Prefix is random, constant over time,  and long enough to achieve a negligible probability of collisions between Group Identifiers from different Group Managers.
+The size of the Group Prefix directly impact on the maximum number of distinct groups under the same Group Manager.

 The Group Epoch is set to 0 upon the group's initialization, and is incremented by 1 upon completing each renewal of the Security Context and keying material in the group (see {{sec-group-key-management}}).
-In particular, once a new Master Secret has been distributed to the group, all the group members increment by 1 the Group Epoch in the Group Identifier of that group (see {{sec-context}}).
+In particular, once a new Master Secret has been distributed to the group, all the group members increment by 1 the Group Epoch in the Group Identifier of that group.

 As an example, a 3-byte Group Identifier can be composed of: i) a 1-byte Group Prefix '0xb1' interpreted as a raw byte string; and ii) a 2-byte Group Epoch interpreted as an unsigned integer ranging from 0 to 65535.
 Then, after having established the Security Common Context 61532 times in the group, its Group Identifier will assume value '0xb1f05c'.